nikox94/go-datastructures/README.md

 #### Fibonacci Heap

-This should implement a standard Fibonacci heap with a find minimum, delete minimum, insert, decrease key and merge operations.
-It has an amortized constant complexity for most operations (find minimum, insert, decrease-key, merge).
-It does a deletion for O(log(n)).
+A standard Fibonacci heap providing the usual operations.
+Can be useful in executing Dijkstra or Prim's algorithms in the theoretically minimal time.
+Also useful as a general-purpose priority queue.
+The special thing about Fibonacci heaps versus other heap variants is the cheap decrease-key operation.
+This heap has a constant complexity for find minimum, insert and merge of two heaps, an amortized constant complexity for decrease key and O(log(n)) complexity for a deletion or dequeue minimum.
 In practice the constant factors are large, so Fibonacci heaps could be slower than Pairing heaps, depending on usage.
-Benchmarks - attached.
+Benchmarks - in the project subfolder.
+The heap has not been designed for thread-safety.

 #### Range Tree